SELab-2/OSOC-3/files/module_overview_backend.md

 ### logic

 These scripts are the gateway between the routers and the database, but they don't add things directly to it.
-They are grouped by the subject of each in the database.
+They are grouped by subject.

 ### routers

 Here are all the routers of the API.
 They only progress the request and send them to their corespondending logic file.
-The sub modules of this module are the same of the URI.
+The submodules of this module have the same names as their URIs.

 ### schemas